Back to news

 • Configuration files that change how things behave

-Claude Code's Task system reads through the project and pulls in the files it judges relevant, then manages the context window as it goes, though it does this by exploring and reading rather than running a formal static call-graph analysis (how the Task system works).
-Hermes runs FTS5 full-text search over its past sessions to surface relevant history.
+Claude Code's Task system reads through the project and pulls in the files it judges relevant, then manages the context window as it goes, though it does this by exploring and reading rather than running a formal static call-graph analysis (how the Task system works (opens in a new tab)).
+Hermes (opens in a new tab) runs FTS5 full-text search over its past sessions to surface relevant history.
 The better engineers add explicit pointers on top: "Also look at src/auth/middleware.ts and tests/integration/auth.test.ts."

 Layer 2: Convention Context